 Also read: Concrete slab & Sunken Slab

 - Pre-tensioned members are fabricated off-site.

-- Delay in delivery or production will cause a delay in the schedule but the installation is easier but also uses an enormous time in the crane.
+- Delay in delivery or production will cause a delay in the schedule, but the installation is easier and requires an enormous time in the crane.

 - Post-tensioned member is installed on-site; once the structure is concreted the stressing is no more critical in the schedule.